-There’s been an awful lot of coverage of the Penfolds Limited Edition 2004 Block 42 which is being billed as ‘The World’s Most Expensive Wine’.
+There’s been so much hype on the Penfolds Limited Edition 2004 Block 42 which is has been billed as ‘The World’s Most Expensive Wine’.

-The price-tag has been set at $168 000.00 for a 750ml ‘ampoule’ of the wine – but when you get through the hype and the spin, it’s clear you aren’t paying that outrageous sum of money for the wine – you are paying it for the spectacle that surrounds the wine.
+The price-tag has been set at $168 000.00 for a 750ml ‘ampoule’ of the wine – but when you get through the marketing and the spin, it’s clear you aren’t paying that outrageous sum of money for the wine – you are paying it for the gaudy packaging.

 This Is Not A Wine Aimed At A True Connoisseur

 If you want an example of a legendary wine which befits a high price, look no further than the sale of 1811 Château d’Yquem a few years ago.
 The Yquem was exorbitant ($118 000.00), but there is something almost forgivable, even understandable, about buying a legendary wine that is 200 hundred years old, and still drinkable.

 It is a different thing altogether to artificially inflate the price of a wine for the sole purpose of billing it the ‘World’s Most Expensive Wine’.
 The Penfold’s offering smacks of crass commercialism and opportunism.

 Penfolds is selling Block 42 on the basis that it is produced from the world’s oldest Cabernet Sauvignon vines, which were originally imported from France – but even with these credentials and excellent ratings, Block 42 sold for $18 000.00 for 6 liters in 2007.

 How on earth can anyone justify this incredible price hike?
 The simple answer is that you can’t.
 Block 42 is not worth $168 000.00, and Penfolds knows it, which is why they have dressed the wine up to appeal to those who spend money because they can.